 Doctor of Nursing Practice

-DNP Admission Requirements
+Post-MSN DNP Admission Requirements

 Students are admitted as a cohort into the post-master's DNP program during the fall semester.
 Didactic courses in the program are offered online.
 However, students will be required to participate in on-campus activities immediately prior to the start of the program and at the conclusion of the program when presenting synthesis projects.
 In addition, there are several courses in the curriculum (residency courses) with practicum requirements.
 Prior to enrolling in NURS 801 Biostatistics, students must provide evidence of completion of a graduate level statistics course.
 A graduate level statistics course must be approved by the DNP Program Coordinator.
 Students must meet all criteria for admission to graduate studies at Southeastern Louisiana University.

-- Receipt of official transcripts from each degree-granting college and university previously attended.
+Receipt of official transcripts from each degree-granting college and university previously attended.

-- Must verify post-baccalaureate practicum hours.
+Must verify post-baccalaureate practicum hours.
 May use this form or institution specific form.

-- An earned master's degree in one of the following areas of advanced nursing practice:
+An earned master's degree in one of the following areas of advanced nursing practice:

 b.
-Nursing administration/leadership
+Nursing Administration/Leadership

 Cumulative GPA of at least 3.30 on Master's level coursework on a 4.0 scale.

-- Evidence of current, unencumbered U.S. nursing licensure (no restrictions):
+Evidence of current, unencumbered U.S. nursing licensure (no restrictions):

 a.
 RN license

 b.
-APRN license (nurse practitioners)
+APRN license If applicable

 Three statements of recommendation from individuals who can attest to the applicant's capacity for doctoral study.

 a.
 One form must be completed by a former faculty member in a nursing program, a current or former nursing supervisor or nursing leader.